codessintheclassroom/classroom-material/week1-webclient_ui.md

 </details>

-When you are done, you can continue by adding the calls to the backend, as described here **TODO: ADD LINk**.
+When you are done, you should **commit** your work and continue by adding the calls to the backend, as described here **TODO: ADD LINk**.

  [bootstrap]: https://getbootstrap.com/
  [react-bootstrap]: https://react-bootstrap.github.io/